jackjwilliams/jackjwilliams.github.io/_posts/2016-06-29-securing-iis-8-5-sites-against-unwanted-visitors.md

 SecDebugLogLevel 9
 ```

 Log Level 9 is HIGHLY VERBOSE and will generate 100's of MB's in a short time for an active (or inactive) site.
-You can search this file for the rule number "992211" to see lookups happening.
+You can search this debug.log for the rule number "992211" to see lookups happening.